 The first year of our Throws and Jumps Grand Prix is at the halfway stage after two of the four events.

-Now athletes, coaches and parents should be thinking ahead to the remaining two fixtures with next up the weekend of July 25 and 26.
+Now athletes, coaches and parents are preparing for the remaining two fixtures with the next up taking place this forthcoming weekend – on July 25 and 26.

-Craigswood stadium in Livingston is the venue once again for the Throws and Jumps and, after numerous PB performances so far in April and June, we’d love to see the trend continue.
+Craigswood stadium in Livingston is the venue once again for the Throws and Jumps Grand Prix and, after numerous PB performances so far in April and June, we’d love to see the trend continue.

-George Evans and Kirsty Costello all came up with terrific performances in the more recent event and it would be good to see more jumps athletes supporting the event.
+George Evans and Kirsty Costello came up with terrific performances in the June event and of course George has now claimed a World Youths discus medal in Colombia over the weekend!

 Mary Anderson has kindly agreed to take the entries for the two remaining GP events and can be emailed here (note, not the scottishathletics email address)